hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 }
 ```

 The nested structures are `Spec` -> `TaskTemplate` -> `ContainerSpec` -> `Mounts`.
-There can be multiple `Mounts`  but have to be unique, so type `TypeSet` is the appropriate type.
+There can be multiple `Mounts` but they have to be unique, so `TypeSet` is the appropriate type.

-Due to the limitation of [tf-11115] (https://github.com/hashicorp/terraform/issues/11115) is not possible to nest maps.
+Due to the limitation of [tf-11115] (https://github.com/hashicorp/terraform/issues/11115) it is not possible to nest maps.
 So the workaround is to let only the innermost data structure be of the type `TypeMap`: in this case `driver_options`.
 The outer data structures are of `TypeList` which can only have one item.

 ```hcl
 /// ...